Eilat: Demographics

 The overwhelming majority of Eilat's population are Jews.
 Arabs constitute about 4% of the population.
 Eilat's population includes a large number of foreign workers, estimated at over 10,000 working as caregivers, hotel workers and in the construction trades.
-Eilat also has a growing Israeli Arab population, as well as many affluent Jordanians and Egyptians who visit Eilat in the summer months.
+Eilat also has a growing Israeli Arab population, as well as many affluent Jordanians and Egyptians who visit in the summer months.

 In 2007, over 200 Sudanese refugees from Egypt who arrived in Israel illegally on foot were given work and allowed to stay in Eilat.

 Education

 The educational system of Eilat accommodates more than 9,000 children in eight day-care centers, 67 pre-kindergartens and kindergartens, 10 elementary schools, and 3 six-year high schools.
 Also, there are some special-education schools and religious schools.
 Ben Gurion University of the Negev maintains a campus in Eilat.
 The Eilat branch has 1,100 students, about 75 percent from outside the city.
-The Hebrew University of Jerusalem, also maintains a campus in Eilat.
+The Hebrew University of Jerusalem also maintains a campus in Eilat.
 In 2010, a new student dormitory was funded and built by the Jewish Federation of Toronto, the Rashi Foundation, Ben-Gurion University of the Negev and the municipality of Eilat.
 The SPNI's Eilat Field School on the outskirts of Eilat offers special hiking tours that focus on desert ecology, the Red Sea, bird migration and other aspects of Eilat's flora and fauna.
 The Hesder Yeshiva Ayelet Hashachar, is based in Eilat, established in 1997.